Singhadi27/aws_vpc_project/README.md

 This project provides an example of how to create a Virtual Private Cloud (VPC) on Amazon Web Services (AWS) that is suitable for use in a production environment.
 The architecture emphasizes **high availability**, **resiliency**, and **security** by leveraging several key AWS services.

+---

 ## Architecture Highlights

 - **High Availability and Resiliency**: To ensure the application remains available, the servers are deployed across **two different Availability Zones**.
 This is achieved using an **Auto Scaling group**, which automatically manages the number of instances and can replace unhealthy ones, and an **Application Load Balancer** (ALB) to distribute incoming traffic.
 - **Enhanced Security**: The servers are placed in **private subnets**, which means they are not directly accessible from the public internet.
 All incoming requests are routed through the public-facing Application Load Balancer.
+Additionally, a **Bastion Host** is included in a public subnet to provide a secure, controlled point of entry for administrators who need to SSH into the servers in the private subnets.
+The bastion host acts as a jump server, allowing authorized users to connect to instances in the private subnets without exposing them directly to the internet.
 - **Internet Connectivity for Servers**: While the servers are in private subnets, they still need to connect to the internet for tasks like software updates.
 This is made possible by a **NAT gateway** (Network Address Translation gateway), which is also deployed in **both Availability Zones** to maintain resiliency.

 ![VPC Architecture Diagram](vpc_project.png)

+---

 ## Key AWS Services Used